Rice Stuffed Peppers

 The broccoli-cheese-rice combo always leaves me satisfied and cozy, like I’m wrapped in a big fuzzy blanket.
 Although this beloved American dish is tantalizing, broccoli rice casserole is not normally the most healthy meal to serve your family and is often overlooked.

-- Bell Peppers – Use any color.
+- Bell peppers – Use any color.
 Green peppers are more bitter while red and yellow peppers are sweeter.

-- Butter, Onion, and Garlic – A trifecta of deliciousness right here.
+- Butter, onion, and garlic – A trifecta of deliciousness right here.
 A great base for any savory recipe.

-- Long Grain Rice – You can either use white rice or brown rice for an even healthier recipe.
+- Long grain rice – You can either use white rice or brown rice for an even healthier recipe.

-- Vegetable Broth – To make this fully vegetarian, I used vegetable broth.
+- Vegetable broth – To make this fully vegetarian, I used vegetable broth.

 - Old El Paso Green Chiles – Bold flavor for a bold dish.
 Plus, Old El Paso makes it easy with their canned Green Chiles.